jerryonsantos/CIS278-CourseManagementProject/README.md

 ### USING TERMINAL

 1. Clone this GitHub repo
-2. Navigate to project folder
-3. Compile c++ code
-4. Run Program
+2. Compile the program using g++
+3. Run the executable: